Botanical Name: Begonia x hybrida

 Temperature: Average room temperatures (65-75°F/18-24°C).
 If you move your plant outdoors, don't worry -- it can take the heat, tolerating temperatures as high as 100°F. However, when temps soar that high, it's a good idea to keep it partially shaded from midday sun.
 Dragon wing begonia will tolerate a minimum of 55°F/13°C.

 Soil: African violet potting mix

-Fertilizer: Feed every 2 weeks in spring and summer with balanced liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks in spring and summer with balanced water-soluble fertilizer diluted by half.
 In fall and winter, feed monthly.
 Take care to fertilize when the soil is already moist to avoid fertilizer burn.

 Propagation: Stem cuttings root easily.
 Take 3-4 in (8-10 cm) non-flowering stem tip cuttings in spring or early summer and root them in moist, sterile potting mix.
 Sow seeds indoors in mid-to-late winter for summer flowers.
 Use a heat mat and raise the humidity for best results.